Skip to main content

 ROLE ASSIGNMENT

-Assign a persona: "You are a senior ML engineer," or "You are a tech advisor for beginners."
+Assign a persona: "You are a senior ML engineer" or "a tech advisor for beginners."

 📊